-My Garage Door Needs Lubricated?
+My Garage Door Needs to be Lubricated?

 *Screech!
 Crash!
 Rattle.* These are some of the sounds your garage door may make while opening and closing.
 They may even seem normal to you because that’s all you’ve ever known.
 Shockingly enough, this is a common attitude amongst homeowners with noisy garage doors.
 They learn to live with it because they don’t think there’s any other choice.